Once upon a time I had a hankering for spaghetti squash.

 This, my friends, is one of the simplest, tastiest, most humbelievable recipes I ever did post.
 This recipe is E-A-S-Y. Exquisitely, Adoringly, Satisfyingly, Yumtastical.
 I’m still kind of shocked about how incredibly creamy and flavorful it turned out, but I’ve learned from experience that cashews make dreams come true so I really shouldn’t be so surprised.

 You could easily use whole grain pasta if you’re not feeling spaghetti squash.
-I think some sauteed spinach or kale or roasted tomatoes would be a delish addition as well.
-Alllll the green veggies for this oh so detoxy month of January, amiright?!
+I think some sautéed spinach or kale or roasted tomatoes would be a delish addition as well.
+Alllll the green veggies for this exciting month of January!

 This sauce only have five teeny tiny ingredients: diced fire roasted tomatoes, cashews, water, basil, and salt.
 Does it get any better than a velvety smooth tomato basil cream sauce that’s totally vegan and heart-healthy?
 No, it most definitely does not.
 (Unless you make chocolate chip pear blondie bites for dessert.)